Overtime Is So Over: A Few Tips To Prevent Burnout

 Getty Images

-Keep Your Peace: If you're traveling back home for the holidays or a vacation, everybody and their mama wants to see you, meet up for happy hour, so it can be a cycle of go out, eat, wake up and repeat.
+Keep Your Peace: If you're traveling back home for the holidays or a vacation, everybody and their mama wants to see you, meet up for happy hour, so it can be a cycle of go out, eat, wake up, and repeat.
 While you may be ready for a good time, the holiday break isn't just to eat, be merry, and get toasted.
 Set some boundaries, and always be sure to pencil in some "me" time.
 Remember to also get plenty of sleep.

 According to Ashley, "It's a time for reflection and solitude.
 You learn a lot about yourself when you're alone with your thoughts."

-Feed Your Mind and be Happy: There's a lot going on in the world right now.
+Feed Your Mind and Be Happy: There's a lot going on in the world right now.
 It's important to feed your mind with positivity and keep the creative wheels spinning, even during your scheduled time off.
-This doesn't mean for you to write a 20-page book report, but you shouldn't just sit on the couch 10 days straight watching Netflix or hanging with people who only want to gossip or reminisce on something that happened in 7th grade.
+This doesn't mean you write a 20-page book report, but you shouldn't just sit on the couch for 10 days straight watching Netflix or hanging with people who only want to gossip or reminisce on something that happened in 7th grade.
 Do your best to spend time with people and on experiences that fuel personal growth and happiness.

 Before You Go Back.